mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 <a name="determine_use_cases_for_columnstore_indexes"></a>

 #### Determine use cases that support the use of columnstore indexes

+[redgate: What are Columnstore Indexes?][red-gate-columnstore-index]

+In ordinary b-tree (rowstore) indexes, the data is physically and logically stored and organiized as rows and columns.
+With columnstore indexes, the data is stored as columns and organized as rows and columns.
+The article linked to above will explain the rest of the theoretical stuff.

+The following should be known about columnstore indexes:

 - Columnstore indexes are specifically built for analytical purposes.
 - Columnstore indexes are typically paired with rowstore indexes to allow searching for a single row.